UniStuttgart-VISUS/megamol/Readme.md

 ## How to use MegaMol
-For a detailed description have a look at the [manual](https://github.com/UniStuttgart-VISUS/megamol/blob/master/docs/manual.md).
+For a detailed description take a have at the [manual](docs/manual.md).

 ## Using the plugin template